 Students are required to respect the personal data and privacy of others, and to comply with AHLU’s relevant policies.
 Staff are under professional duties to do the same covered under the relevant staff policy.

 AHLU will endeavour to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
-Individuals must please notify the Director of Operations of any significant changes to important information, such as contact details, held about them.
+Individuals must please notify AHLU of any significant changes to important information, such as contact details, held about them.

 An individual has the right to request that any out-of-date, irrelevant or inaccurate or information about them is erased or corrected (subject to certain exemptions and limitations under Data Protection Law): please see above for details of why AHLU may need to process your data, of who you may contact if you disagree.

 AHLU will take appropriate technical and organisational steps to ensure the security of personal data about individuals, including policies around use of technology and devices, and access to school systems.
-All staff and governors will be made aware of this policy and their duties under Data Protection Law and receive relevant training.
+All staff and Trustees will be made aware of this Privacy Notice and their duties under Data Protection Law and receive relevant training.

-AHLU will update this Privacy Notice from time to time.
+AHLU may amend or update this Privacy Notice at any time.
 Any substantial changes that affect your rights will be provided to you directly as far as is reasonably practicable.
+The Trustees will review this Privacy Notice annually.

-Any comments or queries on this policy should be directed to Susan Adams, Vice Chair, [email protected]
+Any comments or queries on this policy should be directed to the Chair of the Board at [email protected].

-If an individual believes that AHLU has not complied with this policy or acted otherwise than in accordance with Data Protection Law, they should utilise AHLU complaints procedure and should also notify the Director of Operations.
+If an individual believes that AHLU has not complied with this policy or acted otherwise than in accordance with Data Protection Law, they should utilise AHLU complaints procedure and should also notify the Chair of the Board.
 You can also make a referral to or lodge a complaint with the Information Commissioner’s Office (ICO), although the ICO recommends that steps are taken to resolve the matter with AHLU before involving the regulator.